 Transparent or Hiding from God & Others?

-Pride and the fear of man (concern about what others think) cause us to hide who we really are in social situations, in the workplace, and even in the church.
+Pride and the fear of man (concern about what others think) cause us to hide who we are in social situations, in the workplace, and even in the church.
 But the Bible teaches that there are blessings in openness and honesty.

 And we don’t just hide from people.
 Like Adam and Eve when they sinned (Gen. 3.8), we also try to hide from God.